ninon-io/ninon-io.github.io/_pages/projects_neurorack.md

 ### Design Process

-The work was divided between three major steps:
+The work has been divided between three major steps:
 <p align="center">
   <img width="1200" height="300" src="https://raw.githubusercontent.com/ninon-io/ninon-io.github.io/master/images/steps.PNG">
 </p>

 > Model Description

 We set our sights on the generation of *impacts* as they are very complex sounds to reproduce and almost impossible to tweak.
-Our model allows to generate a large variety of impacts, and enabling the possibility to play, craft and merge them.
+Our model allows to generate a large variety of impacts, and enables the possibility to play, craft and merge them.

 The sound is generated from the distribution of 7 descriptors that can be adjusted:
 - Loudness